Flank/flank-dashboard/metrics/ci_integrations/docs/02_ci_integration_user_guide.md

 ci_integrations validate --config-file="path/to/config_file.yaml"
 ```

-_**Note**: The configuration file validation is an optional step.
+_**Note**: This step is optional.
 You can use the `sync` command without the configuration file validation, however, the `sync` command does not provide the detailed failure reasons, so it would be hard to figure out what went wrong._

 #### Validate command output